Maternal Fitness is Good for Both Mommy and Baby

 Contrary to popular belief, pregnancy is no reason to adapt a sedentary lifestyle.
 Provided you are having a normal pregnancy, doing weight bearing exercises will actually help with weight management, reduce the chances of gestational diabetes, reduce lower back pain, reduce the chances of preeclampsia, and reduce the incidence of varicose veins.
 Other benefits include easier labor, enhanced body image, better psychological well being, and improved fetal development.

 Nearly 60 percent of women are sedentary during pregnancy and this number only gets larger through the third trimester.
-Pregnant women who remain active during pregnancy gain 20 percent less weight than those who choose to be sedentary (clapp, et al 1995).
+Pregnant women who remain active during pregnancy gain 20 percent less weight than those who choose to be sedentary (clapp, et al 1995) this is also a great thing after having the baby, as losing weight will be a lot easier.
 Women who gain more than the recommended amount of weight during pregnancy are usually heavier over the long term.

 Besides the many benefits to the mother there are also benefits to the baby.
 Studies have repeatedly shown that prenatal exercise has a positive impact on the fetus.
 Studies have found that children born to women performing weight bearing exercise were longer and had more lean body mass than children born to sedentary women.